semantic-web-company/wic-tsv/data/README.md

-## WiC-TSV: the Word-in-Context Dataset for Target Sense Verification
+## WiC-TSV and WiC-TSV-de: the Word-in-Context Dataset for Target Sense Verification

 Data is split in training, development and test.
 Each split contains four files.